awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/5_review_sustainability_kpi_optimization.md

 2. Optimal compute resources to reduces idle resources and to meet performance requirements to deliver your business outcomes

 {{% notice note %}}
-**Note** - As mentioned earlier, AWS Graviton3 processors helps you reduce your carbon footprint as it uses up to 60 % less energy for the same performance comparable to EC2 instances.
+**Note** - As mentioned earlier, AWS Graviton3 processors help you reduce your carbon footprint as it uses up to 60 % less energy for the same performance comparable to EC2 instances.
 {{% /notice %}}

 ### 5.2.
 Review Sustainability KPI Optimization